rahji/pure_panel/README.md

-# pure_panel
-Eagle files to be used with OSHpark After Dark pcb service, for the Hora Pure alternative firmware for MTM Radio Music
+# Hora Pure Front Panel

+The Hora Pure firmware for Radio Music is super fun!
+This repo contains the Eagle PCB files for a black+copper front panel that works well with the Pure firmware.
+The files are specifically made to be used with the OSHpark After Dark PCB service, and that's how the one pictured below was manufactured.

+Have fun!